Godley/lanyon/_posts/2017-09-09-creating-a-kubernetes-operator-in-python.md

 The other issue was you can pretty much state whatever you like as the extension/group name for the CRD.
 Elsewhere our labelling follows a specific pattern but I couldn't remember what that was.
 Here's where merge requests are fab for this kind of thing - I wrote the definition and asked for feedback, which (hopefully) prevents it from being inconsistent since other people on the team are likely to notice stuff like that.

-# But...what...do I actually need in that CR
+# What information do I actually need?
 You may notice from the above definition that no where does it specify what fields are valid, and beyond that what content is valid.

 This is a good and bad thing